yonicd/ggedit/README.md

 ```r
 devtools::install_github("metrumresearchgroup/ggedit",subdir="ggedit")
 ```
+## version 0.1.1 Updates
+###ggEdit Shiny module
+use ggedit as part of any Shiny application.
+###gggsave
+generalized ggsave to save multiple outputs of ggplot to single file and multiple files from a single call.
+Plots can be saved to various graphic devices.

 ##version 0.0.2 Updates
 ###Verbose outputs and UI integration
 A new argument has been added to the ggedit call.
 If verbose is set to true on the ggedit call then for the: